AndersDeath/diary2/000-current.md

 I again forget and editing the latest blog.
 I will add this to my todolist.
 It's the only way to remember about it.

 In the end: this day is good.

+# 29 November - Tuesday - Gündoğan - 61 day of immigration